NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 4. CO secondary ISPs

 The reason for primary and secondary ISPs has to do with best transit options, commits, overages, etc.
-So we want to prefer one set over another.
+With that in mind, we want to prefer one set over another.
 With health checks, we can very quickly failover from #1 through #4.
 Let's say someone cuts the fiber on both ISPs in #1 or [BGP](https://en.wikipedia.org/wiki/Border_Gateway_Protocol) [goes wonky](https://youtu.be/yhVDhcuRY1I?t=29), then #2 kicks in immediately.
 We may drop thousands of requests before it happens, but we're talking about an order of seconds and users just refreshing the page are probably back in business.